 These are compounds made up of carbon, hydrogen, and oxygen and provide the "energy" part of the diet.
 They contain such things as sugars, starch, and cellulose - the things that make up about 75% of the dry matter of most plants.
 In a laboratory feed analysis, you actually explode or burn a feed sample to measure the energy released as heat.

 These provide energy in a readily digestible form.
 Glucose is a good example.
 So most complex carbohydrates have to end up as sugars before final absorption.

 This is the most common form of energy storage in plants.
-It is stored in seed kernels, tubers and in stems.
+It is stored in seed kernels, tubers, and stems.
 Starch is insoluble in water and is broken down into many different sugars during digestion and before absorption.

-This is a the structural material of plants and is a very complex carbohydrate.
-It is not water soluble and cannot be digested by man, so we rely on ruminants to convert it into animal products we can digest.
-The rumen bacteria break it down to a range of sugars which can be absorbed.
+This is a structural material of plants and is a very complex carbohydrate.
+It is not water-soluble and cannot be digested by man, so we rely on ruminants to convert it into animal products we can digest.
+The rumen bacteria break it down to a range of sugars that can be absorbed.

 This is the carbohydrate stored in the muscle ready for action.
 Marathon runners have to build this up days before the race so they don't have to wait for digestion to take place before energy can be used.

 To get the energy out of the carbohydrates the animal needs oxygen from the lungs via the bloodstream.
 This burns up the carbohydrate releasing carbon dioxide and water which is then excreted.
 Excess carbohydrates are stored in the body as fat.